fitzwolf/RestaurantFinder/README.md

 For the dataset, we are using Yelp's open dataset to build inverted index for search and to return restaurant info based on the ranked results.
 This dataset is a collection of datasets - business, checkin, review, tip, user.
 For our purpose, we only use business and review datasets which are linked to each other by business id.
+We filter these datasets as part of setup to create subset of dataset that only has restaurants.

+## Indexing and Ranking

+We are using MeTA toolkit to create inverted index of the restaurant reviews and rank them using Okapi BM25 ranking function with default parameters.
+Once ranked, we map back review to the restaurant and return the ranked list of restaurants to the user.
+We are relying on unigram word count, and use these filters on the analyzer - icu-tokenizer ( for tokenization), lowercase, list (for stopwords), and Porter2 stemmer.

 ## Video on Usage and Setup